wjschne/apaquarto/_extensions/apaquarto/typst/typst-template.typ

- // Redefine headings up to level 5 show heading.where(
+ // Redefine headings up to level 5
+  // Levels 1 to 3 are set ragged right with hyphenation off, even where the
+  // body is justified.
+Stretching a two-line heading to the column edge, or
+  // breaking a word in it, is not something a journal does. show heading.where(
     level: 1
   ): it => block(width: 100%, below: headspace(it), above: headspace(it))[
     #set align(center)
+    #set par(justify: false)
+    #set text(hyphenate: false)
     #if(numbersections and it.outlined and numberdepth > 0 and counter(heading).get().at(0) > 0) [#counter(heading).display()] #it.body
   ]